Skip to content

 • They badmouth all other agencies

-• They ask for upfront fees before any work is done
+• They ask for significant upfront fees before any work is done

 Making Your Final Decision

-After going through this process with 2-3 agencies, you should have a clear picture of which one is the best fit.
+After going through this process with 2-3 agencies, you’ll have a clear picture of which one is the right fit.
 Make your decision based on:

-1. Alignment with your needs: Do their services match what you actually need?
+1. Alignment with your needs: Do their services match what you actually need right now?

-2. Track record: Do they have proven results with creators similar to you?
+2. Track record: Do they have proven results with creators at a similar stage to you?

-3. Communication quality: Do you feel heard and respected?
+3. Communication quality: Do you feel heard and respected as a person, not a revenue line?

-4. Contract fairness: Are the terms reasonable and transparent?
+4. Contract fairness: Are the terms transparent, reasonable, and creator-friendly?

 5. Gut feeling: Do you genuinely want to work with these people?